mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 003 - Extract Constant/readme.md

 [Code Smell 02 - Constants and Magic Numbers](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2002%20-%20Constants%20and%20Magic%20Numbers/readme.md)

+# Context 💬

+Numbers or strings often lack clear intent in code.

+When they appear without a name, they become Magic Numbers—mysterious values that force the reader to guess the developer's original goal.

+This creates high cognitive load and maintenance traps.

+If you need to change a value used in multiple places, you risk introducing bugs through manual "search and replace."

+By extracting these literals into named constants, you transform "mystery code" into declarative code.

+You provide a single source of truth that explains the Why behind the What, making the logic more understandable.

 # Steps 👣

 1. Move the constant code fragment to a constant declaration